urban design & planning

 development review

-Diana Marsh has reviewed dozens of proposed projects on behalf of numerous municipalities.
-She has also worked directly for developers and their architects and engineers to reshape their projects.
+We have reviewed dozens of proposed projects on behalf of numerous municipalities, and have worked directly for developers and their architects and engineers to reshape their projects.
 Often, modest changes to such elements as building massing, articulation, transparency, location and screening of parking, and footprint can yield large improvements to the project’s relationship to the surrounding streetscape, resulting in a more friendly, human-scaled appearance and improved public spaces.

 zoning and design guidelines